enkidevs/curriculum/web/html/formatting-text-elements/intro-wbr.md

 Here's another example of adding a `<wbr>` element to a long word to tell the browser where to break in case it doesn't fit the screen.

-Lets take the unusually long name for a town in northern Wales, England.
+Lets take the unusually long name for a town in northern Wales, UK.

 Name: **Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch**.